vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_login_style_elements.html.md

 # Styling Login Screen Elements

-So far we just worried about positioning the elements but ignored the width & height of the elements.
+So far we have focussed on positioning the elements but ignored the width & height of the elements.
 We will address those issues in this lesson.

 ## Styling the header

 We are going to add a few attributes to the various UI elements in Layout XML to style the content.

-Since it is header (TextView with id "@+id/header"), we need a bigger font-size which we will set using **textSize**. **textColor** sets the font color.
-We need bold font which is set using **textStyle**.
-Just for fun, lets give a black background color (wait, dont judge our color taste).
+Since the TextView with id "@+id/header" serves as the header, we need a bigger font-size which we will set using the **textSize** attribute. **textColor** sets the font color. **textStyle** can be used to make text bold, italicized and/or underlined.
+For the heading, we will set the **textStyle** as bold.
+Just for fun, let's give a black background color (wait, don't judge our color taste).
 It can be done through **background**.
 To make sure the text does not *stick* to the sides, we put a **padding** attribute.
+Padding adds additional space around the content on all directions.

 `activity_main.xml`
 <pre>
 &lt;TextView <span class="highlight">android:id="@+id/header"</span>
-        android:layout_width="fill_parent"
+        android:layout_width="match_parent"
         android:layout_height="wrap_content"
 		android:text="@string/hello_world"
         <span class="highlight">android:padding="10dp"